mohamed-m-ali/resume.md-1/resume.md

  - Design and develop SQL-based ETL integration projects using AxiomElite
  - Build Continous Integration-Continous Deployment Pipelines using Github Workflows
  - Build Integation Packages using .NET to sync files on AWS S3 buckets
-#### Main Projects:
- - Banner-Salesforce Integration: participated in developing an integration solution using Jitterbit to automate uploading graduating students' information from Banner to Salesforce
- - Blackboard-Banner Integration: developed an integration solution to automate removing holds to allow registeration on Banner as soon as students pass pre-defined exams on Blackboard
- - Assistantship-Banner Integration: developed an integration solution to automate uploading Teaching Assistants inforation from Assistantship system to Banner
- - BI-CampusGroup Integration: developed an integration solution to automate loading students, staff and faculty data from AUC data warehouse system to AUC community platform on CampusGroup
- - StarRez-Banner Integration: developed an integration soultion to automatically load finanacial reports and room bookings from StarRez (AUC housing system) to Banner

 ### <span>Senior Machine Learning Engineer, Mawdoo3.com (Part Time)</span> <span>November 2019 - November 2022</span>
 - Developed Arabic-Dialect Identification models